Enhancing Vision Foundation Models via Multimodal Continual Pre-Training: Abstract

 \section{Abstract}

-Pre-trained Vision Foundation Models (VFMs) provide strong visual representations for a wide range of applications.
-In this paper, we continually pre-train prevailing VFMs in a multimodal manner such that they can effortlessly process visual inputs of varying sizes and produce visual representations that are more aligned with language representations, regardless of their original pre-training process.
-To this end, we introduce \system, a carefully designed \textbf{\underline{Co}}ntinual \textbf{\underline{M}}ultimodal \textbf{\underline{P}}re-training pipeline. \system uses a Continual Rotary Position Embedding to accommodate visual inputs with different resolutions, and an Alignment Loss between visual and textual features for better cross-modal alignment.
-After continual pre-training, leading VFMs like DINOv2 and SigLIP achieve remarkable improvements not only in multimodal understanding tasks but also in generic classification and segmentation tasks.
-Remarkably, \system-SigLIP achieves scores of 66.7 on ChartQA and 75.9 on DocVQA with a 0.5B LLM, while maintaining an 87.4\% accuracy on ImageNet-1K and a 49.5 mIoU on ADE20K under frozen chunk evaluation.
+Vision Foundation Models (VFMs) provide strong visual representations for a wide range of applications.
+In this work, we enhance prevailing VFMs through multimodal training, allowing them to effectively process visual inputs at varying resolutions while producing visual representations that are better aligned with language representations, regardless of their original pre-training objectives.
+To this end, we introduce \system, a \textbf{M}ultimodal \textbf{C}ontinual \textbf{P}re-\textbf{T}raining framework designed to improve the understanding capability of pretrained VFMs while preserving their strong visual representation quality. \system introduces a Continual Position Embedding (CPE) for handling flexible visual resolutions, along with a feature alignment objective that improves the consistency between visual and textual representations during multimodal training.
+Extensive experiments on leading VFMs, including DINOv2, SigLIP, and AIMv2, demonstrate that \system consistently improves multimodal understanding performance while preserving strong performance on standard vision benchmarks such as classification and segmentation.
+The code is available \href{https://github.com/ShareLab-SII/CoMP-MM}{here}.